AppSecure-nrw/security-belts/green/test-of-container-images-regarding-known-vulnerabilities.md

 # Test of Container Images Regarding Known Vulnerabilities

+## Activities

-Perform tests for known vulnerabilities in all container images used by your software.
-Use tools to automate your tests.
+- Perform tests for known vulnerabilities in all container images used by your software.
+- Use tools to automate your tests.

 ## Benefits